 Types of Recruitment Methods

-There are usually two types of recruitment process from which any organization can select a potential candidate.
-Both the internal and external process can be as below:
+There are usually two types of recruitment processes from which any organization can select a potential candidate.
+Both the internal and external processes can be as below:

 1) Internal Recruitment